icntswm/ft_printf/README.md

 What needs to be implemented:
 > handling integer data type(`%d`, `%i`), string(`%s`), character(`%c`), pointer(`%p`),
 > unsigned integer(`%y`), hexadecimal element(`%x`, `%X`), as well as percent(`%%`).
+> The resulting program must be archived and placed in the libftprintf.a library.

 In addition to data types, the following must be processed:
 * width (example: `%5d`)